Apofeni is a design practice situated at the crossroads of three scales: the self, city, and geography.

 We live in a world where there is an imminent need to forge adjacencies between seemingly segregated subjects and investigate fertile grounds for design opportunities in possible near-futures; while remaining dedicated to the ethos of practicing architecture as a continuous attempt at making sense of the world around us.

-A world where projects - or rather projections- shall stem from their particular context; understood not only as a lump sum of material realities, but as a comprehensive collage of the stories, myths, immaterial dynamics, idiosyncrasies - which collectively charge the built environment with potential.
+We strive for a world where projects stem from their particular context; understood not only as a lump sum of material realities, but as a comprehensive collage of the stories, myths, immaterial dynamics, idiosyncrasies - which collectively charge the built environment with potential.

-Work Apofeni produces ranges in scale and format, from architectural design, to speculative research and multi-media experiments.
-Rooted in the architectonic scale, the studio remains dedicated to active questioning of boundaries between art, architecture, landscape design, and city-making.
+We produce work that ranges in scale and format, from architectural design, to speculative research and multi-media experiments.
+Rooted in the architectonic scale, our practice is a collaborative vehicle committed to active questioning of boundaries between art, architecture, landscape design, and city-making.

 Aykut Imer initiated Apofeni as a design collaborative in 2016.
-With backgrounds in engineering and architecture, he has amassed interdisciplinary professional experience over the past decade in New York City.
-He is a licensed architect in the State of New York, and a LEED accredited professional.
+With backgrounds in engineering and architecture, he has amassed interdisciplinary professional experience over the past decade in New York City, and is a licensed architect in the State of New York.

 _________________________________